EdwinKaburu/embsys310/assignment05/README.md

 After

- - After, swapping the SP address/memory of where the xPtr and yPtr are pointing to; [ xPtr ] will be point to the address/memory [yPtr ]is pointing to prior to performing the swap, so (xPtr -> val1 and yPtr -> val).
+ - After, swapping the SP address/memory of where the xPtr and yPtr are pointing to; **[ xPtr ] will be point to the address/memory [yPtr ]is pointing to prior to performing the swap**; so (xPtr -> val1 and yPtr -> val).
 We get the result below.
 See Source Code (main.c)

    ![combBeforeAfter](https://github.com/EdwinKaburu/embsys310/blob/main/assignment05/Img/finalPointer.PNG)